Featured Species: Can’t Live Without the Dam Beavers

 Beavers prefer waterways with a firm, mud bottom that aren’t too deep or fast flowing.
 Trees, sticks, rocks, mud, and grass are used as construction materials.
 Trees up to about 40 cm in diameter can be felled, and if needed two Beavers will work together.
 Dams are built at narrow points in the waterway where the current is fastest.
 To begin a dam, Beavers jam in branches with the butt ends facing upstream secured with mud and stones, using the current to spread and securely embed them.
 Layer upon layer, branches and sticks are weaved in, and stones, roots, and mud are packed in.
 A pair of beavers needs just a few days to build a basic dam.
 Large dams can be as high as 5m, and as wide as 33m (note how these ‘engineers’ curved the dam for greater strength).
 Dams are maintained throughout the year, but the most material is added during periods of high water, typically in the spring.

-These Beaver-created wetlands results in the loss of habitat for some species, and creation of habitat for others.
+These Beaver-created wetlands, found across almost all of North America, result in the loss of habitat for some species, and creation of habitat for others.
 Because of this role, the Beaver is considered a keystone species.
 Flooded trees die and attract woodpeckers.
 Sediments and organic materials accumulate upstream, which increase bottom-dwelling invertebrates that feed on the debris.
 By felling trees more sun reaches the area, causing increases in plankton, which in turn increases larger aquatic invertebrates.
 Habitat is created for aquatic plants like the Watershield, Common Bladderwort, White Water Lily, and Bullhead Lily.

 Dragonfly and damselfly larvae, whirligig beetles, and water striders are common residents that are preyed upon by Bullfrogs, Green Frogs, Mink Frogs, Eastern Kingbirds, and Tree Swallows.
 Beaver ponds also attract waterfowl such as Wood Ducks and Black Ducks.
 The threatened Blanding’s Turtle may use the lodge and dam to sun on.
 Moose feed on the water lilies and new shoots.
 Downstream habitat is likely important for the very rare Hungerford’s Crawling Water Beetle.